TradeIQ Capital logoTradeIQ Capital

 Straight answers about TradeIQ Capital challenge rules and funded-stage or reward review.

-TradeIQ Capital challenge rules include performance targets, daily trailing drawdown limits, overall trailing drawdown limits, minimum trading or active days, minimum trade holding time, and max account duration.
-The exact rules depend on whether the trader chooses a 1 Step, 2 Step, or funded-stage review path.
+TradeIQ Capital challenge rules include performance targets, daily trailing drawdown limits, overall trailing drawdown limits, max loss per trade, the evaluation-stage best day rule, minimum trading or active days, minimum trade holding time, inactivity limits, and max account duration.
+The exact rules depend on whether the trader chooses a 1 Step or 2 Step path and whether the challenge is F&O or Stocks.

 TradeIQ Capital is built as a simulated trader evaluation platform for traders looking for structured rule-based challenges in India.
 Funded-stage or reward eligibility depends on challenge completion, rule compliance, KYC, review, and approval.

-The 1 Step Challenge is shorter but has a higher 10% performance target.
-The 2 Step Challenge has two stages with an 8% performance target in each stage.
-The better option depends on the trader's style, discipline, and preferred evaluation path.
+The 1 Step Challenge is shorter, with a 10% F&O performance target and a 12% Stocks performance target.
+The 2 Step Challenge has two stages with a 10% Step 1 target and a 5% Step 2 target.
+The better option depends on the trader's style, discipline, preferred market, and evaluation path.

 No. Passing a challenge makes the trader eligible for review only.
 Final approval depends on performance metrics, risk behaviour, rule compliance, KYC, and internal review.